raystubbs/zero/README.md

 ```

 ## Data Streams
 Data streams are registered via `z/reg-stream`.
-It basically consists of a bootup function
+It basically consists of a boot up function
-that sets the stream up, and can return a cleanup function that'll be called to cleanup
+that sets the stream up, and can return a cleanup function that'll be called to clean up
 when the stream is no longer being used.
 ```clojure
 (z/reg-stream